Undergraduate Admissions

 Lower Division Major Prerequisites

 Sacramento State also has developed an extensive program of major preparation agreements called “Articulation” or “Transfer Credit Agreements.”
-These are official documents prepared by Sacramento State faculty who carefully review coursework at other institutions and identify courses at those universityes that would be acceptable in lieu of Sacramento State courses.
+These are official documents prepared by Sacramento State faculty who carefully review coursework at other institutions and identify courses at those campuses that would be acceptable in lieu of Sacramento State courses.
 Students who take these courses can be assured they will receive credit toward their academic major at Sacramento State.

 Articulation Agreements

 Sacramento State has thousands of Articulation Agreements with community colleges and four-year institutions throughout the state.
-These Articulation Agreements are widely distributed and should be readily available to students at their home university Counseling Centers or online at www.assist.org.
+These Articulation Agreements are widely distributed and should be readily available to students at their home campus Counseling Centers or online at www.assist.org.

 Transfer Centers